schen42/batchrequests/README.md

 If performance is important, this package *may* not be for you (run performance tests to see if it is suitable for your needs).

 # How To Use
-Implement a `BatchWriter` and pass it to the `BatchRequestsFactory`.
+Implement a `BatchWriter` and use it to construct `BatchRequestsFactory` with the desired batch settings.
 Then, retrieve a `BatchSubmitter` to send requests to by calling the `BatchRequestsFactory#getBatchSubmitter` method.

 # How To Build
 This package uses Maven, so use your favorite way of building Maven projects.